 Instructions for downloading the digital reader: In order to access the reader, you will need to download the e-book, The West Point Guide to the Civil Rights Movement.
-On the Rowan Publishing page, you can download the book for free (https://shop.westpointhistoryofwarfare.com/products/the-west-point-guide-to-the-civil-rights-movement).
-The publisher will send you an email to download the book.
-Note: It works best on an iPad or Mac computer but is also compatible with PCs.
+On the Rowan Publishing page, you will need to sign up for an account and then enter your credit card information, though you will NOT be charged.
+The publisher will send you an email to download the book: https://app.rowan.nyc/products/the-west-point-guide-to-the-civil-rights-movement